-where $\zeta$ is the Riemann zeta function and the integration is performed on a line in the complex plane with $Re[z]=c$.
-The function $f^*$ is a Mellin transform of $f$ and is defined as
+where $\zeta$ is the Riemann zeta function and the integration is performed over a line in the complex plane, with $Re[z]=c$.
+The function $f^*$ is the Mellin transform of $f$ and is defined as

 The identity (\ref{eq:identity}) together with (\ref{eq:doublesum}) allow us to write the integral $I_1$ as an integral in the complex plane.
 If certain conditions of asymptotic behavior are fulfilled, we can consider this complex integral as a contour integral which is evaluated by using the residue theorem \cite{Flajolet1995,Friot2005}.
 This evaluation is in general a sum over the residues which is the series that we are looking for.
-The Mellin transformation of the function $f(x)=\cosh(bx)K_1(x)$ ($b=\mu/M$) can be written as \cite{Oberhettinger1974}
+The Mellin transformation of the function $f(x)=\cosh(bx)K_1(x)$, with $b=\mu/M$ and $K_1$ the modified Bessel function of order 1, can be written as \cite{Oberhettinger1974}

-On this paper we limit ourselves to show the final result for $I_1$.
+where $\Gamma$ is the gamma function and $_2F_1$ is the Gaussian hypergeometric function.
+In this work, we limit ourselves to show the final result for $I_1$.
 Given that the series depends on the poles of the integrand in (\ref{eq:identity}), the expansion of the integral depends strongly on $\eta$.
-Thus the integral $I_1$ can be written as
+Thus, the integral $I_1$ can be written as